Published: January 30, 2018 • Last updated: June 17, 2020 at 17:45 pm

 Sure can!
 For Starters:

-Last time I’ll say it (maybe) the ‘new rules’ are basically, current mortgage borrowing rules of qualification — in effect since January 1, 2018.
-And are you ready for the big reveal?
-Mortgage lenders look at all borrowers the exact same way they did before!
+The old rules don’t matter.
+Everyone must now qualify using the stress test, so there are no ‘old rules’ or ‘new rules’, only the current rules for mortgage qualification which include a stress test, and have been in effect since January 1, 2018.
+And, are you ready for the big reveal?
+Mortgage lenders look at all borrowers the same way they always have!

 When they determine how much mortgage you qualify for, they still only want no more than 39% of your gross income to go towards your mortgage payment, property taxes, heating costs and maintenance fees, if any.
 This is called your gross debt service ratio.
 (GDS)